AppTonomia-Sirio/Backend/docs/API_DOCS.md

     "entered_at": null
 }
 ```
+The `status` field is the status of the account, it can be one of the following values: `{Active, Pending, Frozen, Locked, Suspended}`.
+The `educators` field is an array of the educators IDs assigned to the NNA.
+The `main_educator` field is the ID of the main educator.
+The `therapist` field is the ID of the therapist assigned to the NNA.

 ### Signing up as a Staff user
 Let's create a new Staff user.
 To do that, we need to send a `POST` request to `/users/staff/` with the following data:
 ```json